|

 There are three other trams in Las Vegas that run on the west side of the strip.
 Unlike the Monorail, these trams are free.

 (3.)
-The Excalibur Hotel to Luxor Hotel to Mandalay Bay Hotel tram runs in the South Strip every 5 minutes 24 hours a day in front of these hotels.
-It operates between Excalibur and Mandalay Bay southbound, but stops at all three hotels northbound.
-It apparently does not stop at the Luxor going south because the same company owns all three hotels and they want visitors to go to the newer Mandalay Bay hotel rather than the Luxor.
+The Excalibur Hotel to Luxor Hotel to Mandalay Bay Hotel tram runs in the South Strip every 5 minutes.
+Operates Monday to Thursday 7:00 a.m. to 2:00 a.m.
+(And 7:00 a.m. to 3:00 a.m.
+Friday to Sunday) from stations in front of these hotels.
+It runs non-stop thec vbetween Excalibur and Mandalay Bay southbound, but stops at all three hotels northbound.